Thanks for your support to keep our kids Safe, Warm and Dry!

 Safety of our students is our highest priority.
 This commitment demands that we follow best practices in making sure that our buildings are secure.
 Each school within the district will receive upgrades to improve our ability to monitor student safety through the installation of carefully placed indoor and outdoor security cameras, and to maintain orderly access to all our facilities by constructing secure entryways.

 Bond Project List

-If the March 10, 2020 bond proposal is approved by Alpena Public Schools voters, a number of projects will be completed at each school.
+Now that the March 10, 2020 bond proposal has been approved by Alpena Public Schools voters, a number of projects will be completed at each school.
 The focus of these projects is to improve student safety, replace many outdated and inefficient heating systems, and address all the old roofs around the district.

-Below is a list of projects for review.
+Below is a list of projects to be completed.
 Questions about the projects can be directed to Superintendent John VanWagoner at 989-358-5042.